sheehui/tp/docs/DeveloperGuide.md

 <img alt="Architecture Sequence Diagram" src="images/ArchitectureSequenceDiagram.png" width="574" />

+Here is an explanation of what takes place when the user enters the command `delete 1`
+* The `UI` takes in the command inputted from the user and passes it to the `Logic` component that is responsible for parsing the input.
+* The `Logic` component parses the command and the `deletePerson` method is called which engages the `Model` component.
+* The `Model` component then deletes the `Person` object p from the `addressBook`.
+* The `Logic` component then calls the `saveAddressBook` method to save the updated `addressBook` with the deleted person.
+* The `Model` component then calls `saveAddressBook` method that engages the `Storage` component to save the updated changes to storage locally.

 Each of the four main components (also shown in the diagram above),

 * defines its *API* in an `interface` with the same name as the Component.